 Control

-As the only business owner, you have complete control over how it runs.
-No one will stop you from making a business decision, and you don’t have to answer to anyone else or get their approval.
+As the only owner, you have full power over how the business is run.
+No one will oppose you from making a business decision, and you don’t have to explain yourself or get approval from anyone else.

 Simple to set up.

 One of the best things about a sole proprietorship is that it is easy and cheap to set up.
-You don’t have to fill out forms or pay fees to get started.
+It is simple to set up because there are no longer forms to fill out or fees to pay before you can start.

 Flexible